flutter/samples/add_to_app/flutter_module_books/README.md

 # Books add-to-app sample

-This application simulates a mock scenario where an existing app with business logic and middleware already exists.
-This sample demonstrates how to do an add-to-app Flutter integration into existing conventions.
+This application simulates a mock scenario in which an existing app with business logic and middleware already exists.
+It demonstrates how to add Flutter to an app that has established patterns for these domains.
+For more information this and the other add-to-app samples available in this repo, see the [README](../README.md) file located in the [/add_to_app](/add_to_app) directory of this repo.

 This application also utilizes the [Pigeon](https://pub.dev/packages/pigeon) plugin to avoid manual platform channel wiring.
 Pigeon autogenerates the